MicrosoftDocs/xamarin-docs/docs/ios/internals/xib-code-generation.md

 As well as using existing types from Cocoa Touch, it is possible to define custom types in **.xib** files.
 It is also possible to use types that are defined in other **.xib** files, or defined purely in C# code.
-Currently, Interface Builder is not aware of the details of types defined outside the current **.xib** file, so will not list them or show their custom outlets and actions.
+Currently, Interface Builder is not aware of the details of types defined outside the current **.xib** file, so it will not list them or show their custom outlets and actions.
 Removing this limitation is planned for sometime in the future.

 Custom classes can be defined in a **.xib** file using the "Add Subclass" command in the "Classes" tab of Interface Builder.
 We refer to these as "CodeBehind"